How to Integrate Email Marketing with Stripe

 When building Stripe webhook handling, verify the webhook signature.
 Stripe signs webhooks, and you should verify them to ensure the events are legitimate.
 This prevents spoofed events from triggering emails.

 Handle webhooks idempotently.
 Stripe can send the same webhook multiple times.
 Your handler should check if you've already processed an event before triggering an email.
 Nobody wants duplicate "your payment failed" emails.
+Use the event ID as a deduplication key.

 Process webhooks asynchronously.
 Return a 200 response to Stripe immediately, then process the event in a background job.
 This ensures you don't miss webhooks due to processing delays.
+Stripe considers a webhook failed if it doesn't get a 2xx response within 20 seconds.

 Log everything.
 Webhook debugging is hard without good logs.
 Log the event type, customer ID, and any actions taken.
 When something goes wrong, you'll be glad you did.

 Test with Stripe's test mode.
 Send test events through your webhook endpoint before going live.
-Stripe's CLI can send test webhooks, making this easy.
+Stripe's CLI can send test webhooks, making this easy:

 Measuring Impact